Everything You Need to Know About the Oscillator of Moving Average (OsMA Indicator)

 The oscillator of moving average (OsMA), also known as the moving average oscillator indicator, is a tool that attempts to identify whether a market is overbought or oversold.
 How so?
 By measuring how far an oscillator lies from its moving average.
-Here we'll discuss the calculations behind the indicator and how you can use the tool in MetaTrader 4.
+In this article we'll discuss the calculations behind the indicator, and how you can use the tool in MetaTrader 4.

 In the most generic sense, the oscillator of moving average is the difference between an oscillator and its smoothed version.
 More specifically, the values displayed by the OsMA indicator are most commonly derived from the MACD indicator.
 To further explain the moving average oscillator indicator, let's first take a quick look at what the MACD indicator actually consists of.